 Toledo City Council is desirous of moving forward with an ordinance repealing the current chapter of the Toledo Municipal Code, Ch.
 1760, Registration of Lead Safe Residential Rental Units, and enacting a new Ch.
-1760, Lead-Safe Housing, which includes amendments needed to address the current Injunction.
+1760, Registration of Residential Rental Properties and Lead Safety, which includes amendments needed to address the current Injunction.